inducer/pdf2data/README.rst

 package may be what you're looking for.
 I should note that this is a simple tool aimed at very structured data.
 Tabula can handle *far* messsier situations than this package.
 Misaligned cell heights?
 Word-wrapped cells?
 Spanning cells?
 You're better off with Tabula.
-Copmuter-generated report PDFs that urgently want to be in a SQLite database?
+Computer-generated report PDFs that urgently want to be in a SQLite database?
 You've come to the right place.